Project 1882

 Cramped in wire cages

 Mink in the fur industry live their entire lives in wire cages.
 The cages are crammed together in long rows.
-The European cages are typically the size of an open newspaper, with a small box as a den.(1) A mink's territory in the wild is usually between half a mile and six kilometers long, and always extends along water and several dens.(2) The minks used in the fur industry live their entire lives in wire cages.
+The European cages are typically the size of an open newspaper, with a small box as a den.(1) A mink's territory in the wild is usually between half a mile and six kilometers long, and always extends along water and several dens.(2)

 Adult minks used for breeding live alone in their cages, as they would otherwise fight each other.
 After the annual mating season, an average of five mink pups are born per female.
-They remain in their mother's cage until they are about eight weeks old, when they are placed in their own cages in pairs, usually a female and a male.(3) In the wild, the American mink lives solitarily, completely alone, claiming their own territories.
+They remain in their mother's cage until they are about eight weeks old, when they often are placed in their own cages in pairs, usually a female and a male.(3) In the wild, the American mink lives solitarily, completely alone, claiming their own territories.
 They socialize with other minks only during mating and for the first 12 weeks of their lives.(2)

-Mink are fed once or twice a day.
+Farmed mink are fed once or twice a day.
 The food is a mash of grain and meat and fish products placed on the roof of the cage for the mink to lick.(3) Mink are predators that hunt rodents, fish, shellfish and birds in the wild.
 Much of their hunting takes place in water and minks are skilled divers and swimmers.(4) They are adapted to live both on land and in water, and are therefore described as semi-aquatic, as evidenced by the fact that they have some webbed skin between the toes of their hind feet.(5)

 Behavioral Disorders and Cannibalism